New Student Parking and Transportation Information

 - Where can I get answers to parking and transportation related questions?

-The central office for Parking & Transportation Services is located in Parking Structure #6, at the corner of Press and Virginia Avenues.
+The central office for Parking & Transportation Services is located in the Press Avenue Garage (PS #6), at the corner of Press and Virginia Avenues.
 Our mailing address and phone number may be found on our contact page.

 How and when does my son or daughter apply for their permit?

-Permit renewal begins May 1 for UK and BCTC students.
-For new UK students or those changing their permit type, applications are accepted beginning June 1.
+Commuter permit renewal begins June 6.
+For new UK students or those changing their permit type, applications are accepted beginning July 1.
 Permits are issued on a first-come, first-serve basis.